denizzzka/dpq2/README.md

 This is yet another attempt to create a good interface to PostgreSQL from the D programming language.

-It is designed to do not add overhead to the original low level library libpq but make convenient use PostgreSQL from D.
+It is doesn't add overhead to the original low level library libpq but make convenient use PostgreSQL from D.

 Features